Shortage of language skills

 Language skills also help increase employment opportunities and social mobility.
 A recent Confederation of British Industry (CBI) survey noted that learning foreign languages expands the horizon of young people.
 The survey endorsed the inclusion of a foreign language in the English Baccalaureate.

-Where does the business stand that you work for?
+Where does your business stand?
 Does it have adequate foreign language skills?